 - Learning Outcomes

-- Students will obtain a broad understanding of the research activities of the Department and will be able to communicate this information in a concise manner.
+Students will obtain a broad understanding of the research activities of the Department and will be able to communicate this information in a concise manner.
 A range of skills relevant to 400-level research projects will be obtained and put into practice in written, verbal and poster presentations.
-The paper is designed to give students an understanding of how research is performed and a confidence to conduct their own.
+The paper is designed to give students an understanding of how research is performed and the confidence to conduct their own.